factset/enterprise-sdk-samples/README.md

    npm install --global yarn
    ```

 3. Move to the directory containing the sample you wish to run (e.g. `cd typescript/PAEngine`).
-Install depenencies.
+Install dependencies.

    ```sh
    yarn install